tdiprima/ssh-bouncer/README.md

 Bots are out here spamming your SSH login 24/7.
 SSH Bouncer watches the log, catches the sus IPs, and (if you want) yeets them off your firewall.
 No pip installs.
 No drama.
 Just Python.

 Works on Ubuntu, Debian, RHEL, and Rocky.
-You need root.
+You need root and Python 3.11+.
 That's it.

 ## Install it (fr, it's like 30 seconds)